Depending on your specific needs, support available may include some of the following:

 - A selection of free tools, apps and software that can save you time, make it easier to access study material and increase your productivity.

 Disability History Month

 - UK Disability History Month (UKDHM) is an annual event creating a platform to focus on the history of campaigning for equality and human rights.

 - Please take our free online module Inclusive Learning and Teaching Strategies online module that we have developed in partnership with the University of Southampton to raise awareness of inclusive practice in learning and teaching.
 It takes approximately three hours to complete and is divided into 6 parts so it doesn’t have to be done in one sitting.

 - UK students are encouraged to apply for the Disabled Students’ Allowance.
 This can provide funding for specialist 1:1 study skills support and equipment.
 We are here to advise and help you with your DSA application to enable you to take full advantage of your academic opportunities at Kent.
 Liaising with assessment centres and Local Authorities to facilitate support and funding.

 - Into Higher Education is a guide for anyone with a health condition, learning difficulty or disability thinking about studying in higher education starting September 2017.

 Inclusive Learning Plans (ILPs)

 - Inclusive Learning Plans (ILPs) are developed by the advisers within the Student Support and Wellbeing team, to set out reasonable adjustments to enable students to access programmes of study, and ensure appropriate assessment and examination arrangements are put in place.
+You can find out how the process works in our Inclusive Learning Plan - Guidance for students (PDF) document.
 Please contact Student Support and Wellbeing for more information.

 - Support to help you to manage your own learning.